openshift/enhancements/enhancements/builds/entitlements.md

 ##### Current Preferred Option

-The most likely choice here will be to have a well known config map in the openshift-config namespace where administrators can store the credentials.
+The most likely choice here will be to have a well known secret in the openshift-config namespace where administrators can store the credentials.

 The build controller can access that content and mount into build pods as it deems fit.

+To mimic 3.x behavior, if the global credential(s) exist, the build controller will always mount (and the builder image will always tell buildah to use them).
+In other words, they are always present.
+To add to the old 3.x behavior, we'll define a annotation to set on the build config to opt out.
+We could also add an option on the global build config object to opt out for everyone, but unless we end up supporting non-build entitlement scenarios, this seems unnecessary (just don't create the global secret).

 The current assumption is that only one set of entitlement credentials is needed at the global level.